 The Universal House of Justice has explained that different circumstances call for different approaches.
 Both families and the neighborhoods they live in contain people who can benefit from the institute process, but the utility of the process may manifest itself differently in the two neighborhoods.
 The specific approach to racial unity would vary as well.
 Here are four of several possible approaches:

 The institute process can help build community as a part of a process of social transformation.
 Both hypothetical neighborhoods could benefit; usefulness of the institute process is not dependent on the socio-economic status or racial characteristics of any geographic area.
-The institute process can support racial unity in part because it allows people to converse on related topics in a warm and loving atmosphere, and because it allows them to walk together along several paths of service to humanity.
+The institute process can support racial unity in part because it allows people to converse on related topics in a warm and loving atmosphere, and because it allows them to walk together along several paths of service to humanity.25See for example Universal House of Justice, 10 April 2011 letter.
+Other relevant letters compiled in “Extracts from Letters Written on behalf of the Universal House of Justice to Individual Believers in the United States on the Topic of Achieving Race Unity, 1996-2020.”
 This process would work best as a tool for racial unity, of course, with diverse participants.
 For the two families that we have described, both in homogeneous areas, it could be difficult to arrange activities for racially diverse participants, dampening the ability of the institute process to support racial unity.
 Even so, the spiritual principles enshrined within the institute curriculum are a useful foundation for raising consciousness in people about the importance of racial unity, since those principles include such virtues as respecting the nobility of human beings, valuing kindliness and generosity, seeking justice, and nurturing the life of the soul as opposed to materialistic pursuits.
 If more people of privilege understood and acted on such principles, this would help counteract self-righteousness, prejudice, and lack of empathy, shortcomings that pose major barriers for racial unity.
 Likewise, understanding such principles could be of tangible, even life-saving importance for a minority-race family living in a low-income area experiencing social disintegration.
 Indeed, a main protection against pernicious influences in such a situation may be spiritual education for themselves and for their surrounding neighbors, giving rise to a process of social transformation.

 We have already mentioned several benefits that could come from engagement in the institute process, including elevation of spiritual dialogue, the education of children, the nurturing of junior youth, and the promotion of moral conduct.
 All of this could lead to various forms of social action.
 Built into the institute process is the idea that groups of people can raise up protagonists for social action from within their own communities.
 This happens by nurturing individuals’ capacity and then enhancing collective capacity as the community consults on possibilities for action that address complex needs.
 These needs could range from health and welfare to water safety, the provision of food, or neighborhood beautification.
 Although this level of collective action is still, in some nations, only in embryonic form, in other nations the institute process has led to a flowering of social and economic development initiatives that are borne out of a deep understanding of the needs of local inhabitants of all faiths, races, and ethnicities, joined together in unified action.

 Such action could take place in a wide variety of neighborhoods of various economic means.
 This characteristic would be of particular importance, however, to the hypothetical low-income family.
 From their perspective, a necessary aspect of “racial unity” could indeed be support for their movement toward sustenance and survival.
 The training institute could offer short-term support from visiting helpers, teachers, or study circle tutors.
 The aim, however, would be for residents to arise to become tutors within their own neighborhoods, becoming indigenous teachers and accompanying growing numbers of their fellow residents to contribute to the betterment of their community.
-The institute process is “not a process that some carry out on behalf of others who are passive recipients—the mere extension of the congregation and invitation to paternalism—but one in which an ever-increasing number of souls recognize and take responsibility for the transformation of humanity.”
-People living in a particular place could begin to reshape their destinies as they engaged growing numbers of friends and neighbors in collective action.
+The institute process is “not a process that some carry out on behalf of others who are passive recipients—the mere extension of the congregation and invitation to paternalism—but one in which an ever-increasing number of souls recognize and take responsibility for the transformation of humanity.”26Universal House of Justice, 10 April 2011 letter, par.
+4. People living in a particular place could begin to reshape their destinies as they engaged growing numbers of friends and neighbors in collective action.

 The struggle for the unity of humanity is a long-term one that requires much concerted action along the way.
 Members of the Bahá’í Faith have continued to advance international, national, and local plans and efforts designed to further such unity.
 On the specific matter of racial unity, both ‘Abdu’l-Bahá and Shoghi Effendi provided unifying spiritual guidance within the framework of visionary, international plans designed to bring the world’s people into one human family.
 They also addressed such matters as how to change both attitudes and actions in order to overcome racial prejudice and help bring about unity.
 The Universal House of Justice has supported and advanced these strategies.